samapraku/lhc_gcm_extension/README.md

 7. In the app, open the menu drawer, select Server Details and Tap 'Sync Server'.

-**Issues**
+## Troubleshooting Issues

-The twilio extension requires the REST API.
+The app and twilio extension now requires the REST API in LHC.
 However, the rest API might not work with the default .htaccess configuration.
 Adding the configuration below to .htaccess file may work.

 ```